MatthijsHak/MetalDock/docs/docs/input_parameters.md

 ---

 ### charge
 The total charge of the metal-organic compound.
+Spin is here defined as the number of spin-alpha electrons in excess of spin-beta electrons.

 **Default input:**
 charge = 0